FuckingNode/fuckingnode.github.io/docs/learn/clean.md

 ### Finding your projects

-You need to manually add a project, via the `fuckingnode manager add` command.
+You need to manually add a project, via the `fuckingnode add` command.
 When you add a project, it's stored in either:

 - `C:\Users\YOUR_USER\AppData\Roaming\FuckingNode\` on :fontawesome-brands-windows: Windows
 - `/home/.config/FuckingNode/` on :simple-apple: macOS and :simple-linux: Linux